VulcanMindForge/SpringMVCFilmSite/README.md

 - Implemented home page
 - Implemented search criteria
 - Implemented DAO objects and Film Controller
+- Implemented Error page
+- Implemented Film and Actor JSP with linking

 # Next Steps
-- Implement Film and Actor JSP
-- Implement Error page
 - Clean up and Implement CSS/Page views
+- Add home link at the top of each page

 # Lessons learned or reinforced on this project
 - SQL queries